baoyachi/shadow-rs/README.md

 We can use this information to quickly trace the history version of the project. n
-This project can do this things that can help you quick get above information. let's configuration in your project/.
+This project can do this things that can help you quick get above information.
+Let's configuration in your project.

 ## example
 You can also see [shadow_example](https://github.com/baoyachi/shadow-rs/tree/master/example_shadow) how to configuration.